xkevinlu/my-gridsome-site/blog/0725-platypus.md

 As an interviewer and mentor, now I see a plethora of cookie cutter portfolios that check all the boxes listed, each complete with case studies that demonstrate a thoughtful design thinking process, and showcasing a range of design skills and SEO buzzwords. *Check.* But what about beyond that?
 What about the boxes not listed?

-People hire individuals, not websites.
+People hire individuals, not portfolios.

 ## What makes you different?